 What are the conditions?

-Balance transfers usually come with conditions as to what you can transfer, and to where.
+Balance transfers usually come with Terms and conditions as to what you can transfer, and to where.
 For example, you may not be able to do a balance transfer within the same bank; and you usually can’t pay out an overseas card.

 Also, there’s usually a limit to how much you can transfer.
 We'll talk about this more in 5 things to consider about balance transfers.